 All can speak freely – Securing free speech for all

-One graphic artist in Colorado is taking a stand for every American’s freedom from government censorship and coercion.
+One graphic artist in Colorado took a stand for every American’s freedom from government censorship and coercion.

 Lorie Smith is a website designer and graphic artist who owns a studio called 303 Creative.
 She left her job in the corporate world so she could promote causes close to her heart, like supporting animal shelters, veterans, and children with disabilities.
 She was also excited to expand her portfolio to create custom websites that celebrate marriage between a man and a woman.

-But a Colorado law—the same one used to target ADF client Jack Phillips—made it clear she is not welcome in that space.
-After realizing that she had a choice—either be silenced or be forced to communicate ideas about marriage that violate her beliefs or be punished by the state—Lorie challenged the unjust law.
-Shockingly, in July 2021, the U.S. Court of Appeals for the 10th Circuit ruled against Lorie, holding that Colorado can force her to create custom websites promoting messages that she disagrees with.
+But a Colorado law—the same one used to target ADF client Jack Phillips—made it clear that Lorie is not welcome in that space.
+After realizing Colorado gave her an impossible choice—either be silenced or be forced to communicate ideas about marriage that violate her beliefs—Lorie challenged the unjust law.
+In July 2021, the U.S. Court of Appeals for the 10th Circuit ruled against Lorie, holding that Colorado can force her to create custom websites promoting messages that she disagrees with.